WireFrameRate/PencilKitForSketch/README.md

 Areas of the Toolpicker are:
 * Control Buttons: Undo, Redo, and More.
 Library provides enabled and disabled states for light- and dark-mode.
 * Tools: Pen, Marker, Pencil, Eraser, Selection, and Ruler.
 Library provides selected and deselected states for light- and dark-mode.
 Drawing tools also provide a text override for opacity.
 * Color Palette: Six buttons with overrides for color and selected state.
-The buttons themselves are universal (light- and dark-mode use the same symbol), however the selected state symbol has separate symbols for light- and dark-mode.
+The buttons are universal (light- and dark-mode use the same symbol).

 ## Usage in Prototypes
 In iPadOS, there is always one tool selected in the toolpicker by default.
 It is only possible to select one tool at a time.
 If a drawing tool is selected (pen, marker, pencil), then the corresponding color should be selected.
+In version 3.0 and later, the Pen, Marker, and Pencil tools have overrides that allow customization of tip color and size.

 If your prototype includes a marked-up canvas, the Undo button override should be set to the enabled symbol.
 The More button should typically always be enabled.